Encore-Karaoke-Labs/Encore-Karaoke/README.md

   - Record your best vocal performances directly to your hard drive with the press of a button.
 - **Pitch & Latency Control**
   - Adjust pitch (transpose) and tempo on the fly.
-  - Automatically calibrate your microphone and signal chain's latency quickly.
+  - Calibrate your microphone and signal chain's latency quickly.
 - **Japanese & Korean Romanization**
   - Love singing K-pop but can't read the language?
 What about your favorite anime openings?
 Encore automatically generates romanized lyrics for Japanese and Korean in real time.
   - Also supports Furigana (Ruby text) for MIDI karaoke files.